verixx/Discord-SelfBot/README.md

 [<img src="https://canary.discordapp.com/api/guilds/266907735432495104/widget.png?style=banner2">](https://discord.gg/DJK8h3n)

 # IgneelDxD's Discord SelfBot
-#### This Project uses the rewrite version of [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite) as well as [Python 3.6](https://www.python.org/downloads/release/python-360/).
+#### This Project uses the rewrite version of [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite) as well as [Python 3.6](https://www.python.org/downloads/release/python-360/) or higher.
 Please keep this in mind when using the bot.

 This SelfBot has a lot of useful features like a bunch of Moderation commands as well as fun commands or a Mention logger.